Project Title, 2023–24

 John Spencer Bassett Distinguished Professor of Art and Art History, Duke University

 Subjugation and Agency in Nineteenth-Century Images of Blacks

-Fellowship Work Summary, 1995–96
+Fellowship Work Report, 1995–96

 Richard J. Powell completed research for and wrote Black Art in Culture in the Twentieth Century for Thames and Hudson's World of Art Series to appear in January 1997.
 He also wrote and expanded upon several sections of another book project on subjugation and agency in nineteenth-century images of blacks.
 He published four essays, the first two of which were significantly edited at the Center: "The Return to Bertrandville," in Willie Birch: From Bertrandville to Brooklyn (Southeastern Center for Contemporary Art, 1995); "Two Paintings by William H. Johnson," in The Seductions of Biography, edited by Mary Rhiel and David Suchoff (Routledge, 1996); "Art, History, and Vision," Art Bulletin (September 1995); and "African American Postmodernism and David Hammons: Body and Soul," in African American Visual Aesthetics: A Postmodernist View, edited by David C. Driskell (Smithsonian Institution Press, 1995).